What are the issues?

 - Identification of stakeholders: through ecosystem services potentially affected groups who have a stake in the SEA process, can be identified.
 Especially people who belong to poorer and less educated strata of (rural) society with limited access to decision making;

-- Sound economics: ecosystem services such as erosion control, water retention or tourism potential can be monetised and can be taken into account in a cost-benefit analysis.
+- Sound economics: ecosystem services such as erosion control, water retention or tourism potential can be valued by making use of for example social cost-benefit analysis.

 - Sustainability: any long-term sustainability assessment has to make provisions to safeguard the capacity of biodiversity to adapt to changing environments (e.g. climate change) and continue to provide viable living space for people.